d12frosted/elpa-mirror/gnu/jinx-readme.txt

   are ordered as specified in the personal configuration file `~/.config/enchant/enchant.ordering' and the system-wide configuration file `/usr/share/enchant-2/enchant.ordering'.
-Enchant uses Hunspell as default backend for most languages.
-There are a few exceptions.
+Enchant uses Hunspell as default backend for most languages barring a few exceptions.
 For English Enchant prefers Aspell and for Finnish and Turkish special backends called Voikko and Zemberek are used.
-On some operating systems Enchant may also integrate with the system spell-checker.

   Depending on the backend the personal dictionary will be taken from different locations, e.g., `~/.aspell.LANG.pws' or